Morning, Tuesday, 19th May 2020

 THIS EVENT IS CPD CERTIFIED

-This conference will examine the next steps for 14-16 qualifications in Wales.
+This seminar will examine the next steps for 14-16 qualifications in Wales.

 Delegates will consider issues for qualifications arising from the new school curriculum being finalised by the Welsh Government and due to be introduced in 2022.